 CV tip 4 – Make your CV stand out

-For all the right reasons – obviously – you are competing for roles against other graduates so you have to stand out from the crowd, or risk being outshone.
+For all the right reasons, you are competing against other graduates for this role, so you will need to stand out, or risk being outshone.

 It’s not so much about what you’ve done, but more about how successfully you’ve done it.
-Including your skills in your CV can help but, don’t just list tasks and activities you’ve done, rather include a brief description – a single sentence – to demonstrate how you performed well and used your skill.
-To help give you an edge over similarly qualified graduates include skills gained through extracurricular activities, any targets you may have achieved or any praise received from managers/ customers.
+Including your skills in your CV can help, but don’t just list tasks and activities you’ve completed.
+Include a brief description – a single sentence – to demonstrate how you performed well and used your skill.
+To help give you an edge over similarly qualified graduates, you can include skills gained through extracurricular activities, any targets you may have achieved or any praise received from managers/customers.

 CV tip 5 – Check, check, check!

-Useful CV tip – when you are finished, do NOT forget to check it!
+Useful CV tip – when you are finished, DONT forget to check it!
 The easiest way to do this is to print off a copy, read through and make sure that it:

 - Makes sense – check your grammar and format.

-- Shows you meet the minimum requirements – check the job description.
+- Demonstrates that you meet the minimum requirements – check the job description.

 - Has no spelling errors – you have spell check, use it.

 Get feedback from friends, family and university careers centres.
-You may have stared at it for too long or it might make perfect sense to you but this might not be the case for others.
-Be prepared for some criticisms, opinions and some added details others may think you need on it.
-Regardless, this helps you to create the best CV you can and will be easy for recruiters to read.
+You may have stared at it for too long, or it might make perfect sense to you but this might not be the case for others.
+Be prepared for some criticisms, opinions and some added details others may think you need to add.
+Regardless, this helps you to create the best CV you can and will make it easy for recruiters to read.

 Remember: It won’t matter to a recruiter what you have written or achieved.
-If it is missing your degree results, is a mission to find any relevant information, or if it’s riddled with typos it’s not going to get very far!
+If it is missing your degree results, it’s a mission to find any relevant information, or if it’s riddled with typos, it isn’t going to get very far!

 Once you have finished your CV, get cracking with a perfect cover letter to go with it.